-- 1) Establish a Level III or IV self-sustaining Recovery Residence in the District using National Alliance of Recovery Residences (NARR) Standards (see Attachment G for differences in recovery residence levels of support); - 2) Provide intensive case management to residents;2 - 3) Provide and sustain linkage to treatment and RSS for clients; - 4) Manage fiscal and administrative elements of the grant, including data collection; - 5) Provide house management that prioritizes a safe, healthy substance-free living environment while recognizing the need and importance of harm reduction-based principles; and, - 6) Provide support through restorative policies that allow for individuals who have returned to using to be held accountable for their actions while not only responding with punitive actions (e.g. eviction/discharge).
+- Establish a Level III or IV self-sustaining Recovery Residence in the District using National Alliance of Recovery Residences (NARR) Standards (see Attachment H for differences in recovery residence levels of support); - 2) Provide intensive care management to residents;2 - 3) Provide and sustain linkage to treatment and RSS for residents; - 4) Manage fiscal and administrative elements of the grant, including data collection; - 5) Provide house management that prioritizes a safe, healthy substance-free living environment while recognizing the need and importance of harm reduction-based principles; and, - 6) Provide support and demonstrate through restorative policies that allow individuals who have returned to using to be held accountable for their actions but not just through punitive actions (e.g. eviction/discharge).